Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Background: SPH full order model

 Gradients of the function $f(\bm{x})$ can also be approximated, where $\langle \nabla f(\bm{x})\rangle \approx \nabla f(\bm{x})$, and

-Careful consideration must be taken when choosing the smoothing kernel to approximate $f(\bm{x})$, such that the kernel belongs to $\mathcal{W}$ while satisfying consistency relations in the Taylor expansions of Eq.~\ref{eqn:smothed_function}.
-Similar consistency relations must be satisfied by Eq.~\ref{eqn:smothed_function_gradient} so that it can exactly approximate higher-order derivatives.
-More details on consistency and convergence rates of the SPH approximation can be found in references \cite{sigalotti2021mathematics, violeau2012fluid, liu2003smoothed, quinlan2006truncation}.
+The smoothing kernel to approximate $f(\bm{x})$ must be chosen with care, such that the kernel belongs to $\mathcal{W}$ while satisfying consistency relations in the Taylor expansions of Eq.~\ref{eqn:smothed_function}.
+Similar consistency relations must be satisfied by Eq.~\ref{eqn:smothed_function_gradient} so that it can approximate higher-order derivatives.
+Further details on consistency and convergence rates of the SPH approximation can be found in references \cite{sigalotti2021mathematics, violeau2012fluid, liu2003smoothed, quinlan2006truncation}.